TheDementedSalad/re7/README.md

 # Resident Evil 7 Autosplitter

-Care to buy me a coffee?
-https://streamlabs.com/cursedtoast/tip
+Toast put a lot of work into this over the years, so please if you would like to support him you can buy him a coffee here. https://streamlabs.com/cursedtoast/tip

 # Instructions